xycoord/xycoord.github.io/_posts/2025-12-30-Direct-Logit-Attribution.md

 Interestingly, the contribution is roughly equally split across these three consecutive layers.
 Since none of them individually would overcome the $\boldsymbol\beta$ contribution, this suggests distributed computation rather than redundancy -- each layer appears necessary for the final prediction.

 However, DLA alone cannot tell us *what* these MLPs are computing or *how* they're using the contextual information.
-To draw more concrete conclusions about the mechanisms, we would need further analysis with tools such as activation patching or neuron interpretation.
 To draw more concrete conclusions, we would need further analysis with tools such as activation patching.

 ## Qwen Plot